 Council Leader Geoff Denaro said: “When I first became leader of the District, I was handed a report which effectively told me that Bromsgrove would become a dormitory town, with very few jobs, investment or young residents, unless we as a Council took action to change its future.
 I decided then and there that I would do everything I could to secure a future for Bromsgrove district.”

 “Wheels are in motion.
 We want to form a new housing company that will allow us greater flexibility in terms of developing a housing portfolio.”

 “The Labour Party motion was interesting reading as it fundamentally agreed with the Conservative plan – to build more homes and more affordable homes – but did so acknowledging that their suggested method wouldn’t work currently.
 Bromsgrove’s own housing company is a far better option, allowing us a far more flexible approach to housing delivery, and has the potential for money-making further down the line.”

 Cllr Karen May, Deputy Leader and Portfolio Holder for Economic Development, said: “We need to re-balance the housing market.
-People are growing up in Bromsgrove knowing that they cannot afford a home here, and that needs to stop.
+People are growing up in Bromsgrove knowing that they cannot afford a home here.
 The 30-39 age range are leaving the town: if we want to secure a future for ourselves with young, working, residents, we need a workable plan for more affordable housing.
 It’s as simple as that: and this is something only the Conservatives can provide.
 We are facing a cross-roads here in Bromsgrove.
 Over 24% of the residents are over the age of 64, with the young and young families priced out or forced to go elsewhere.
 We have to provide a viable future in our town for everyone.”